History of Kennett Township

 Settlers

-One of the early settlers within the original limits of the Township is reported to have been Francis Smith, who acquired two hundred acres at the mouth of the Pocopson Creek in 1686.
-The Township name is said to have been suggested by Smith as a tribute to his home village, Kennett, in the County of Wiltshire, England.
+Among the pioneers who settled within the original boundaries of the Township was Francis Smith, who obtained two hundred acres at the mouth of the Pocopson Creek in 1686.
+It is believed that Smith proposed the Township's name as a nod to his hometown, Kennett, situated in the County of Wiltshire, England.

 Borough of Kennett Square